 Choosing the right Medicare plan is an important decision - and with the support of Excellus BlueCross BlueShield, it doesn't have to be a difficult one.
 We've helped members navigate the world of health care for nearly 90 years, delivering quality coverage at an affordable cost.
 And now, as you start your Medicare journey, we can provide local, personalized support to help you understand your plan options and find the Medicare solution that's best for you.
 That way, everybody benefits.

 Read on to learn more and discover how, with the right information and support, Medicare is a whole lot simpler than you'd expect.
 Ready to get started?
 Let's do this together.
-COST CONSIDERATIONS As you begin evaluating your plan options, it makes sense to start with a clear understanding of the various types of costs that may be associated with each.
+Cost considerations As you begin evaluating your plan options, it makes sense to start with a clear understanding of the various types of costs that may be associated with each.
 Premium - A fixed amount you pay for Medicare coverage.
-You may pay the premium directly to Medicare, your Medicare plan such as Excellus BCBS, or both, depending on your coverage.
+You may pay the premium directly to the federal government, a private insurer like Excellus BCBS that provides additional Medicare options, or both, depending on your coverage.
 Most premiums are charged monthly.
 Deductible - A dollar limit you must meet from the sum of your out-of-pocket payments for covered services before your plan begins to pay.
-For example: \$250 YOU PAY UP TO A LIMIT THE PLAN PAYS THE REST Copayment (Copay) - The fixed dollar amount you pay for a covered health care service or benefit when you receive it.
-For example: \$20 YOU PAY A FIXED AMOUNT THE PLAN PAYS THE REST Coinsurance - A percentage of the cost you pay for a covered health care service or benefit when you receive it.
-For example: 30% YOU PAY A PERCENTAGE THE PLAN PAYS THE REST Financial Assistance and Support You should also be aware that there are various financial assistance programs and additional support options that may be available to help bring down the types of Medicare costs detailed above.
-Extra Help If you meet certain income limits, you may qualify for Extra Help, which helps pay for Medicare drug coverage such as plan premiums, deductibles, and prescription copays or coinsurance.
-Elderly Pharmaceutical Insurance Coverage (EPIC) A New York State program administered by the Department of Health, EPIC helps income-eligible people aged 65 and older supplement their out-of-pocket Medicare Part D drug plan costs.
-Medicare Savings Programs You may be able to get help from New York State for paying your Medicare premiums.
-In some cases, Medicare Savings Programs may also pay Part A and Part B deductibles, coinsurance, and copayments.
-ORIGINAL MEDICARE - PART A AND PART B Original Medicare (sometimes called Traditional Medicare) is administered directly by the federal government and comes in two parts.
+For example:

+You pay a fixed amount

+The plan pays the rest

+Coinsurance - A percentage of the cost you pay for a covered health care service or benefit when you receive it.
+For example:

+30%

+You pay a percentage

+The plan pays the rest

+Financial assistance and support

+You should also be aware that there are various financial assistance programs and additional support options that may be available to help bring down the types of Medicare costs detailed above.

+Extra Help

+If you meet certain income limits, you may qualify for Extra Help, which helps pay for Medicare drug coverage such as plan premiums, deductibles, and prescription copays or coinsurance.

+Elderly Pharmaceutical Insurance Coverage (EPIC)

+A New York State program administered by the Department of Health, EPIC helps income-eligible people aged 65 and older supplement their out-of-pocket Medicare Part D drug plan costs.

+Medicare Savings Program

+You may be able to get help from New York State for paying your Medicare premiums.
+In some cases, the Medicare Savings Program may also pay Part A and Part B deductibles, coinsurance, and copayments.

+Original Medicare - Part A and Part B

+Original Medicare (sometimes called Traditional Medicare) is administered directly by the federal government and comes in two parts.
 If you have Original Medicare, you can enroll in other plans for additional coverage, which we'll discuss later.